 Fly 1 hour and 15 minutes to Danang and transfer to the charming town of Hoi An.
-This afternoon enjoy a walking tour of the narrow and ancient streets of this charming town.
+This afternoon, enjoy a walking tour of the narrow and ancient streets of this charming town.
 Visit one of Hoi An's oldest homes, built over 200 years ago and still occupied by the descendants of the merchant family that originally built it.
-You will also visit the traditional Hoi An Market, the Reaching Out arts and crafts workshop, the Quan Cong Chinese Temple and the Japanese Covered Bridge.
+You will also visit the traditional Hoi An Market, the Quan Cong Chinese Temple and the Japanese Covered Bridge.
+Later visit the Reaching Out arts and crafts workshop.